 If you’re short on time in Kyoto, I’d recommend staying somewhere central- we stayed in the Higashiyama district, near Maruyama Park, which I can’t recommend enough.
 Several of the things we wanted to do were walking distance from where we stayed, and for those which weren’t, we took buses or the subway.

 Staying near Maruyama Park meant we were were close to several bus lines, making it easy to get around on a budget.
 The subway in Kyoto only has two lines, one runs north-south and the other runs east-west.
-Unfortunately, it’s pretty limited and you’ll find it’s easier to take buses even though they take a bit longer.
-We avoided taking taxis whenever possible in Japan because we found it expensive in both Tokyo and Kyoto- think $50 USD for a 20 minute ride.
+Unfortunately, service is limited and you’ll find it’s easier to take buses even though they take a bit longer.
+We avoided taking taxis whenever possible in Japan because we found it expensive in both Tokyo and Kyoto- think $50 USD for a 15-20 minute ride.

 Regardless of how much time you have in Kyoto, these five things are must-sees, easy enough to accomplish in two days or able to be stretched out over the course of a few days for a less rushed visit.

 5 Things You Must Do in Kyoto

 Walk Through the Torii at Fushimi Inari Taisha